 Hi!
 I’m Kathryn, AKA That Science Lady, a Chartered Science Teacher (CSciTeach) and primary science consultant based in West Yorkshire.
 I’ve taught across the primary age range, and am currently working in Year 5.

 I began to become known in school as ‘That Science Lady’ by some of the younger pupils, a title I wear with pride!

-Seven years ago I was appointed Science Leader for my school and very quickly caught the science bug!
+Nine years ago I was appointed Science Leader for my school and very quickly caught the science bug!
 Science days, clubs, theme weeks and trips proved to be a big hit with staff and pupils, so I began working to make exciting science activities less of a one-off activity and more of a day-to-day occurrence.
 Through high-quality CPD from STEM Learning, the ASE and PSQM, myself and the staff team managed to turn around the science teaching and learning taking place at our school, improving engagement, enjoyment, science capital as well as our pupil’s achievement.
 As a result of this, I began to be known in school as ‘That Science Lady’ by some of the younger pupils, a title I wear with pride!